Scott Wolfe

 Selected Publications

-Knode, Jed,* Scott E. Wolfe, & Travis Carter.* (2024).
+Knode, J.,* Wolfe, S.E., & Carter, T.* (2024).
 Pulling back the veil of darkness: A proposed roadmap to disentangle racial disparities in traffic stops, a research note.
 Criminology.